Number Masking Keeps User Data Safe

-The Plivo Number Masking API facilitates masked communication between two parties in a voice call by sending calls through an intermediate phone number that acts as a proxy for each.
-Consider a consumer communicating with a ride-hailing service driver through an app: The customer (call them the first party) taps a button to call a proxy phone number, and the proxy instantly and automatically connects to the worker’s number (the second party).
-Neither party can see the other caller’s real phone number.
+Number masking anonymizes communication between two parties in a voice call by sending calls through an intermediate phone number that acts as a proxy between the two parties.
+Consider a consumer communicating with a ride-hailing service driver through an app: The customer taps a button to call a proxy phone number, and the proxy instantly and automatically connects to the worker’s number.
+Neither party can see the other party’s real phone number.